isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Performance is typically dominated by memory access times.

-??? seems kind of redunant with the above
+??? seems kind of redundant with the above

 ### <a name="Rper-access"></a>Per.19: Access memory predictably